Quorum sensing: Gram-negative bacteria

 Gram-negative bacteria produce N-acyl homoserine lactones (AHL) as their signaling molecule.
 Usually AHLs do not need additional processing, and bind directly to transcription factors to regulate gene expression.

 Some gram-negative bacteria may use the two-component system as well.

 Examples

 Aliivibrio fischeri

-The bioluminescent bacterium A. fischeri is the first organism in which QS was observed.
+The bioluminescent bacterium Aliivibrio fischeri is the first organism in which QS was observed.
 It lives as a mutualistic symbiont in the photophore (or light-producing organ) of the Hawaiian bobtail squid.
 When A. fischeri cells are free-living (or planktonic), the autoinducer is at low concentration, and, thus, cells do not show luminescence.
 However, when the population reaches the threshold in the photophore (about ×10^11 cells/ml), transcription of luciferase is induced, leading to bioluminescence.

-In A. fischeri bioluminescence is regulated by AHLs (N-acyl-homoserine lactones) which is a product of the LuxI gene whose transcription is regulated by the LuxR activator.
+In A. fischeri, bioluminescence is regulated by AHLs (N-acyl-homoserine lactones) which is a product of the LuxI gene whose transcription is regulated by the LuxR activator.
 LuxR works only when AHLs binds to the LuxR.